airyhq/bazel-tools/README.md

 ### `ts_web_library`

-This is a thin wrapper around the `ts_library` provided by `rules_nodejs`.
+This is a thin wrapper around the `ts_project` provided by `rules_nodejs`.
 It also aggregates asset dependencies so that they are available to downstream bundling.

 ```python